Quick answer

 Ethereum interoperability allows the zkEVM bridge to tap into the $50B+ Ethereum DeFi liquidity pool.
 Developer experience improves with 2026 zkEVM features offering superior “Clear Signing” and phishing-resistant properties, attracting major teams to deploy on Cronos.
 Ethereum 2.0: A Game-Changer for Traders explores how layer 2 solutions reshape DeFi economics.

 💡 KEY INSIGHT: The 15% fee burn identifies a critical 2026 deflationary update.
-By permanently removing a portion of every transaction fee from circulation, the network verifiably offsets a portion of the staking issuance to protect long-term holder value.
+By permanently removing a portion of every transaction fee from circulation, the network offsets part of the staking issuance.

 How do I stake Cronos (CRO) for 2026 rewards?